susanodii/Glasp/Glasp.md

 ### HOW TO HIGHTLIGHT VIDEO ON YOUTUBE USING GLASP

 1. Open any youtube video of your choice.

    ![](images/youtube_image.PNG)

 2. Click on the arrow-down icon located at the top-left.

    ![](images/youtube_transcrpit_icon.png)

 When you click on the icon,you will see all the transcript and the time done.

 ![](images/transcript.png)

-3.Select any text that interest you.
+3. Select any text that interests you.
 After selecting, you will see a pop-up with different hightlighting colors, click on any of the color.

    ![](images/vedio_hightlight_color.png)

 ![](images/highlight_youtube.png)

 4. To see the texts you highlighted, click on Glasp icon located at the top-right.

    ![](images/glasp_icon.png)

 ![](images/accessTo_all_highlited.png)

-To copy and paste all the video transcript to a note taking app :
+**To copy and paste all the video transcript highlights to a note taking app :**

 - Click on the copy icon located at top right.